ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 many hours a compositor, and after him a proofreader,
 is compelled to spend in reducing to a rcada
 hit: condition manuscripts that the writers themselves
-would be puzzled to read
+would be puzzled to read.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_dragon_ver01:data:sn82014434:00415661368:1849103101:0498/pct:85.052377,49.266674,14.746172,13.917139/!600,600/0/default.jpg"/>
 </td>